Ageing and sexing details:

 darker gray, and with less brown on the back.
 Age can usually be

-easily determined by looking at the wing and/or tail.
-Sometimes,
+easily determined by looking at the wing and/or tail, and should be done before considering sex.

 Photo by Marcel Gahbauer,